Gardner Museum Heist —Blog

 The "bulldog competitiveness" certainly came through in his interview with me.
 It felt more like being questioned as a hostile witness at a deposition, by Kurkjian, who is a law school graduate, in addition to being a journalist.

-At one point early on in the interview, for example, I was going to tell Kurkjian something about why I had suspicions about Abath, something not in the public domain, not in the document I sent, and that he couldn't possibly have known.
-But before I could do so, Kurjian interrupted me and said with a really sarcastic tone: "Oh, you're going to tell me about Rick Abath."
-Kurkjian, who spent close to two decades as Abath's defense attorney in the court of public opinion, despite direct evidence of his possible involvement, was not interested in hearing anything about why Abath might be involved.
+But before I could do so, Kurjian interrupted me and said with a really sarcastic tone: "Oh, you're going to tell me about Rick Abath," interrupted Kurkjian, the reporter who spent close to two decades as Abath's defense attorney in the court of public opinion.
+Despite direct evidence of his possible involvement, Kurjian was not interested in hearing anything about why Abath might be involved.

-About six hours later, in the early morning hours of August 28, 2014 at 2:44 a.m., on Kurkjian's own BIRTHDAY, the three time Pulitzer Prize winner, Stephen Kurkjian emailed a former FBI agent, Joe Navarro, who in retirement had himself become a successful author and established himself as an expert on body language.
+About six hours later, in the early morning hours of August 28, 2014 at 2:44 a.m., on Kurkjian's own BIRTHDAY, the three time Pulitzer Prize winner, Stephen Kurkjian emailed a former FBI agent, Joe Navarro, who in retirement had himself become a successful author and had established himself as a leading expert on kinesics body language.

 It had been former agent Navarro, who headed up the investigation of Roderick Ramsay's espionage activities in Tampa, FL where Ramsay then lived.
 In over forty interviews prior to Ramsay's detainment, Navarro had been the agent in charge, and was present for nearly all of them.